“Vanity does not pay the bills.” ― Robert Black (Accounts Payable does !)

 - The exceptions analyst addresses discrepancies in invoices and handles payment failure issues.

-- The vendor maintenance personnel create and manage the supplier database and correlate it with various procurement operations.
+- The vendor management personnel create and manage the supplier database and correlate it with various procurement operations.

 - The Accounts Payable manager coordinates with the team for error-free and seamless invoice management.